Archive: Young and brave: In Pacific island paradise, journalism students cover a strange for a course credit

 By Sean Ransom, compiled from reports by USP journalism coordinator David Robie and USP student journalists Christine Gounder and Tamani Nair

-Fiji’s young media corps had front-row seat to a strange coup in the Pacific Islands earlier this year [2000].
+Fiji’s young media corps had a front-row seat to a strange coup in the Pacific Islands in 2000.

 On May 19, businessman George Speight led a group of armed rebels into Fiji’s Parliament, took the multi-ethnic government hostage and then waited as the nation’s military and tribal leaders gave into his demands one by one.